 Turn right down Station Road.
-The original Godwin School was on the right as you leave the village (marked A on the map), although there is nothing to see today.
-This is broadly opposite the turn to Smithfield End.
-Station Road eventually leads, after one and a half miles, to Swanbourne Station - which was situated on the Oxford to Bletchlev railway line.
-The Station opened in 1850, and the railway was, for many years, a main route for both passengers and goods traffic.
-In 1955, there were plans to build a large marshalling vard here to serve the whole of the South of England, and a huge concrete flyover was built at Bletchley to facilitate this.
-However, these plans were cancelled before any work actually started on the vard itself.
+This road eventually leads, after one and a half miles, to Swanbourne Station - which was situated on the Oxford to Bletchley railway line.
+The Station opened in 1850, and was, for many years, a main route for both passengers and goods traffic.
+In 1955, there were plans to build a large marshalling yard here to serve the whole of the South of England, and a huge concrete flyover was built at Bletchley to facilitate this.
+However, these plans were cancelled before any work actually started on the yard itself.
 The line eventually closed to passengers at the end of 1967, following the Beeching review, though it remained open to goods trains and the occasional special excursion for many years after this.
 The station master at the time remained living in the redundant buildings and his sons still live there.
 The platforms remain as a reminder of this past age - and there are now long-delayed plans to reopen the line to passengers, though this does not include reopening the station.